cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_logout.md

 ```
       --cq-dir string            directory to store cloudquery files, such as downloaded plugins (default ".cq")
-      --invocation-uuid uuid     useful for when using Open Telemetry integration for tracing and logging to be able to correlate logs and traces through many services (default <UUID>)
+      --invocation-id uuid       useful for when using Open Telemetry integration for tracing and logging to be able to correlate logs and traces through many services (default <UUID>)
       --log-console              enable console logging
       --log-file-name string     Log filename (default "cloudquery.log")
       --log-format string        Logging format (json, text) (default "text")